maxyar12/insight-challenge/README.md

 I code with Python.
 I store the users in a list.
 I store the social network information and purchase histories as well as most other user data in dictionaries.
 The friend network is stored as an adjacency list.
-The social network is constructed by breadth first search with fixed stopping depth D as an input parameter.
-Purchasing statistics for each users network are calculated in the module snpurchasestats.
-I have tested the code with well properly formatted batch and stream logs and it works correctly.
+The social network is constructed by breadth first search with fixed stopping depth D. Purchasing statistics for each users network are calculated for the T latest purchases in the network in the module snpurchasestats.
 --------------------------------------------------------------------------------------------------------------------

 DEPENDENCIES